 That mother is going to tell her son.
 "Listen to me.
 Stop this!
 I forgave you as soon as you demonstrated you were truly sorry and would be more careful in the future!
 It is actually frustrating to me that you keep bringing this issue up and apologizing for it over and over.
 It has been three years now!
 Do you not understand how much I love you?
 Do you not trust that I actually forgave you?
 This actually saddens me, because you seem to believe that I am still holding a grudge and wanting to punish you for that past.
 Why are you spending an hour every week, or even a minute every week, dwelling on this past broken vase?
 Your commiserating is not good for you; and it is not good for us!
 I now command you child, to let these guilty, wishful thoughts go and to no longer dwell on them!
 It is not what I want for you!
 It is not what I desire for you!
 It is not my will for you!
 It is not good for you!
 Let it go!
 For your own future, let it go!
 Live in the blessing of knowing you have been fully forgiven, and of knowing I have chosen to forget about it."

-I think that simple little story should illuminate why -- just as the mother does not want her son to live in such a manner -- it is not the will of God for us to similarily wallow in past regrets.
+I think that simple little story should illuminate why -- just as the mother does not want her son to live in such a manner -- it is not the will of Godfor us to similarily wallow in past regrets.
 As Paul exemplified, the will of God is for us to choose to forget "what lies behind" and reach "forward to what lies ahead."
 (NAS)

 And just in case you think your past sin was so big that you are an exception, remember what Paul's sin was.
 Murder.
 Hate crimes.
 Paul later went on to say that he knew he had been one of the worst sinners in the whole world - even the worst of all!
-(1 Timothy 1:15) But Paul goes on to say:
+(1 Timothy 1:15) But Paul goes on to say: But God had mercy on me so that Christ Jesus could use me as a prime example of his great patience with even the worst sinners.
+Then others will realize that they, too, can believe in him and receive eternal life. - 1 Timothy 1:16 (NLT)

 If Paul could stop dwelling on his mega-sins, then you can certainly stop punishing yourself for losing your temper last week.
 Or for a past dependence on alcohol.
 Or for past promiscuities.
 Or for past infractions of the law.
 Or for whatever is in your past that you just have to keep bringing to your mind -- whatever it is that replays in your mind and tells you, "I am not worthy because of what I did."
 You can just let that go.
 God wants you to let it go.